 How to Choose a Snow Goggle Lens Color | The Complete Guide

-There’s nothing worse than struggling to see the ruts and bumps in the snow on those low light days or being blinded by the sun reflecting off the snow on those blue bird days.
+There’s nothing worse than struggling to see the bumps and lines in the snow on those flat light days or being blinded by the sun reflecting off the snow on blue bird days.
 Snow goggle brands have developed lens colors and contrast enhancing technologies that uniquely cater to certain weather and lighting conditions.
 There are plenty of things to consider when choosing a snow goggle and finding the right lens is a huge part!

 Lens Colors for Every Condition